openbmc/openbmc/poky/documentation/dev-manual/runtime-testing.rst

    When set to "true", the package is not automatically installed into the DUT.

-Following is an example JSON file that handles test "foo" installing package "bar" and test "foobar" installing packages "foo" and "bar".
+Here is an example JSON file that handles test "foo" installing package "bar" and test "foobar" installing packages "foo" and "bar".
 Once the test is complete, the packages are removed from the DUT::